cmelab/notebook_tutorials/README.md

 Use the binder above to use these notebooks in your browser.

-The conda environment used in these tutorials can be created using the following command:
+Or if you'd like to run these notebooks on your local machine, the conda environment used in these tutorials can be created using the following command:
 ```
 conda env create -f environment.yml
 ```